taliacotton/eldo/_notes.md

 -----

 How's it going?
 Ease of process?
+Tags?
 -

-New features
-- Vimeo (optional)
-- Project page related

 Fixed found bugs/design
+- About page read more
 - Images on people (don't use _!)
 - Small spacing issue on about page
 - Footer problem
+- Relevant projects on team page

+New features
+- Vimeo (optional)
+- Project page related

 New bugs? / To do
 - White image fix?